Skip to content

 OTLP/gRPC LogsService/Export gRPC none OTLP over gRPC on the same --api-addr.
 Requires daemon-otlp.

 The daemon does not implement authentication today; deploy it behind a reverse proxy or restrict the bind address to a trusted network.
-TLS termination is on the roadmap.
+In-process TLS termination is available via the optional daemon-tls build feature: pass --tls-cert / --tls-key to terminate TLS for the HTTP REST, OTLP/HTTP, and OTLP/gRPC surfaces on the same --api-addr, and --tls-client-ca to require mTLS.
+See TLS termination for the API listener for the full flag set.

 Probes🔗